Access to Nursing and Midwifery

 What are the Entry Requirements?

-You will need 2 out of 3 GCSE’s (C or Level 4 or above) in either English, Maths or Science and need to be currently working at Level 2 in English and Maths.
-The completion of a personal statement that informs of your reasons why you want to study on the course, followed by an interview to assess that the course is right for you.
-Relevant work experience is vital.
+You will need 2 out of 3 GCSE’s (Grade C or Grade 4 or above) in either English, Maths or Science and need to be currently working at Level 2 in English and Maths.
+The completion of a personal statement outlining the reasons why you want to study this course.
+Yow will also attend an Admissions interview to assess that the course is right for you.
+Work experience relevant to the degree you wish to study and career pathway is also required.

 What will this course lead on to?